General information and tips for prospective fellowship applicants

 SMART Scholarship for Service Program (Science, Mathematics & Research for Transformation)

-• For undergraduates and graduate students pursuing degrees in STEM (science, technology, engineering and mathematics) fields who have demonstrated ability and special aptitude for excelling in their fields.
-Applicants should have strong interest in theoretical and applied research as well as interest in working for the Department of Defense as civilian research scientists and engineers.
+• For undergraduates and graduate students pursuing degrees in STEM (science, technology, engineering, and mathematics) fields who have demonstrated ability and special aptitude for excelling in their fields.
+Applicants should have a strong interest in theoretical and applied research as well as an interest in working for the Department of Defense as civilian research scientists and engineers.
 Only U.S. citizens may apply.

 • Minimum 3.0/4.0 cumulative GPA required.

-• Award includes full tuition and eligible expenses, annual cash award of at least $25,000, summer internships, and post-graduation employment opportunities in DoD laboratories and agencies.
+• The award includes full tuition and eligible expenses, an annual cash award of at least $25,000, summer internships, and post-graduation employment opportunities in Dept. of Defense laboratories and agencies.

-• Application available online and usually due early December.
+• Application is available online and usually due in early October.

 • Presented by the Society of Women Engineers, this award is for students planning to study in a program accredited by the Accreditation Board for Engineering and Technology.